Dives (river)

-The Dives ([div]; also Dive) is a 105 km long river in the Pays d'Auge, Normandy, France.
+The Dives ([div]; also Dive) is a 105 km long river in the Pays d'Auge, Normandy, France.The river also flows through the area known as the Plaine d'Argentan.
 It flows into the English Channel in Cabourg.

 The source of the Dives is near Exmes, in the Orne department.
 The Dives flows generally north through the following departments and towns: